bossiemanuele/bossiemanuele.github.io/_news/2026-04-24-chancellors-award.md

 author_profile: false
 ---

-I am honored to have received the **Chancellor’s Award** at Embry-Riddle Aeronautical University, the highest distinction bestowed upon a graduating senior, recognizing exceptional academic achievement and leadership.
+I am honored to have received the **Chancellor’s Award** at Embry-Riddle Aeronautical University, the **highest distinction bestowed upon a graduating senior**, recognizing exceptional academic achievement alongside a strong record of leadership and campus involvement.
 Thank you Dr. Witcher for your selection!